skynth/Wizard-Royale/WizardRoyale/Documentation/README.txt

 Everyone Collaborates on Multiplayer functionality and drawing surface class

 Credits:

+We decided not to have 5 players in a game as stated in the Must-Have section.
+This is due to the lag created by more than 2 players.

 Sky:
-Consumable class, Projectile Class, Wizard Graphics and animations implementation, Player class, handler class, Wizard Royale class, and Main Menu Panel Class, networking
+Consumable class, Projectile Class, Wizard Graphics and animations implementation, Player class, handler class, Wizard Royale class, and Main Menu Panel Class, networking, menus

 Leo:
 Game Object class, Player class, Handler Class, Id enum, Instructions panel class, Key and mouse input classes, Main menu Panel class, window class, camera class, Tile class, and Wizard Royale class, networking.